-This is because the people getting most of the work done in companies are not following the vertical pathways and clearly defined communication intersections that are laid out in the Org Chart.
+Besides, the people getting most of the work done in companies are not following the vertical pathways and clearly defined communication intersections that are laid out in the Org Chart anyway.

 In fact, McKinsey studies suggest that as much as 65% of the work done in an organization is accomplished via interactions and conversations that occur through informal networks of people connected by a shared interest to get tasks completed and not by people with the specific job descriptions working within the confines of structured Org Charts.
 These studies show most people have designed informal “work-arounds” to compensate for the limitations imposed by Org Chart based designs.

 That is not to say you should eliminate organizational charts and job descriptions from your management toolbox.
-But their prominence needs to be repositioned if you are to have an organization that is capable of being fast enough, fluid enough and innovative enough to beat the competition to market and to survive in a networked world.
+But their prominence needs to be re-positioned if you are to have an organization that is capable of being fast enough, fluid enough and innovative enough survive and thrive in the modern world.